-Whenever people think about the healthcare industry, they are imagining doctors, surgeons, paramedics, prestigious careers that can only be accessed after years of specialized training and education.
-Furthermore, the laurel comes with its own weight manifested as high level of stress, poor work life balance, the lack of transferrable skills in case the practice does not work out.
+Whenever people think about the healthcare industry (health science), they are imagining doctors, surgeons, paramedics, and prestigious careers that can only be accessed after years of specialized training and education.
+Furthermore, the laurel comes with its own weight manifested as a high level of stress, poor work-life balance, and the lack of transferrable skills in case the practice does not work out.
 While it is true that being a healthcare worker is a noble profession, intended for the highest caliber of character, there are more ways than one to join this esteemed body of social dignitaries.

-Clinical research put to application the same medicinal expertise, shouldering the same communal mission, but do so in vastly different ways.
-Being a doctor demands you of insurmountable cognitive labour, where you have to handle the stress of having life and death on your hand.
-It is not within expectation that one who wear the scrubs should fall ill physically, not to mention mentally.
-For the pharmaceutical academics taking on the role of a clinical researcher, your day consists of running clinical trials in a sterile laboratory setting, consolidating biostatistics, filing research report, management of overall operations, etc. It is every bit as important as the other medical professions, but as it was, there are all kinds of job to meet all kinds of personality.
-If you feel that you are unaccustomed to the vibrant, volatile environment of the hospital ward, you may consider this path as a mean of servicing the community in the healthcare industry.
+Clinical research is put to apply the same medicinal expertise, shouldering the same communal mission, but do so in vastly different ways.
+Being a doctor demands insurmountable cognitive labor, where you have to handle the stress of having life and death on your hand.
+It is not within the expectation that one who wears the scrubs should fall ill physically, not to mention mentally.
+For the pharmaceutical academics taking on the role of a clinical researcher, your day consists of running clinical trials in a sterile laboratory setting, consolidating biostatistics, filing research reports, management of overall operations, etc. It is every bit as important as the other medical professions, but as it was, there are all kinds of jobs to meet all kinds of personalities.
+If you feel that you are unaccustomed to the vibrant, volatile environment of the hospital ward, you may consider this path as a means of servicing the community in the healthcare industry.

 Being a clinical researcher does not confine you to healthcare.
-The set of skills and knowledges you acquire is highly transferable, more so that medical school’s curriculum.
-There is branch of science for every matter under the sun, and every single one of them require research.
-The knowledge of laboratory maintenance and data collection/analysis enables you to be a chemist, a biologist, perhaps even a physicist.
+The set of skills and knowledge you acquire is highly transferable, more so than medical school’s curriculum.
+There is a branch of science for every matter under the sun, and every single one of them requires research.
+The knowledge of laboratory maintenance and data collection/analysis enables you to be a chemist, a biologist, or perhaps even a physicist.